 Being stopped by the Police

-If you are stopped by the Police whilst driving a vehicle it is advisable to be polite but firm and try to assess the situation.
+If you are stopped by the Police whilst driving in Thailand it is advisable to be polite but firm and try to assess the situation.

 You will often find checkpoints on the roads, especially during holidays or long weekends.
 You should just lower your window and show them your driving licence and you should be allowed on your way - the police are mainly looking for drugs.